The Good, the Bad and the Ugly: In popular culture

+The film has had a significant effect on popular culture, being frequently referred to as a cult film.
 The film's title has entered the English language as an idiomatic expression.
 Typically used when describing something thoroughly, the respective phrases refer to upsides, downsides, and the parts that could, or should have been done better, but were not.

 Quentin Tarantino paid homage to the film's climactic stand-off scene in his 1992 film Reservoir Dogs.

-The film was novelised in 1967 by Joe Millard as part of the "Dollars Western" series based on the "Man with No Name".
+The film was novelized in 1967 by Joe Millard as part of the "Dollars Western" series based on the "Man with No Name".
 The South Korean western movie The Good, the Bad, the Weird (2008) is inspired by the film, with much of its plot and character elements borrowed from Leone's film.
 In his introduction to the 2003 revised edition of his novel The Dark Tower: The Gunslinger, Stephen King said the film was a primary influence for the Dark Tower series, with Eastwood's character inspiring the creation of King's protagonist, Roland Deschain.

 In 1975, Willie Colón with Yomo Toro and Hector Lavoe, released an album titled The Good, the Bad, the Ugly.
 The album cover featured the three in cowboy attire.